vRP-framework/vRP/README.md

 #### Update

-vRP will warn you at the server launch if a new version is available.
+vRP will warn you at server launch if a new version is available.
 You can also update while I commit things, but do that only if you like to beta test, because you will need to update a lot.

 A way to update:
 * save your *cfg/* folder somewhere